 There are lots of reasons why flowers make such incredible gifts.
 For me personally, I would never buy myself flowers but I LOVE receiving them and they always make me so happy.

-Flowers are even known to improve wellbeing – maybe it’s the smell or the pretty colours but it does wonders for your mindset to see a pretty bunch of flowers in your home.
+- Flowers are known to improve wellbeing – maybe it’s the smell or the pretty colours but it does wonders for your mindset to see a pretty bunch of flowers in your home.

-Giving the gift of flowers is a long-held tradition dating back thousands of years and I’m sure it will go on for many more to come.
+- Giving the gift of flowers is a long-held tradition dating back thousands of years and I’m sure it will go on for many more to come, so why not send flowers to someone you love today to show them you’re thinking about them!

 Some ideas for when you might want to send flowers to Australia: